UNECE/Model-Explorer/doc/javascript.md

 console.log(lastname) // 'doe'
 ```

+This approach can be used for destructuring function arguements.
 We use them a lot when defining `React` components:

 ```javascript
 function ServicesList({ results }) {